EdoFoco/chimaera-discovery/Readme.md

-# Chimaera - Execution Phase
+# Chimaera - Discovery & Backtesting

-The Execution Phase of the Chimaera project is designed to continuously monitor the blockchain and apply the strategies developed during the Discovery Phase.
-Its output will be signals on our Telegram channel, indicating when the conditions defined by the strategies are met and it's potentially beneficial to buy specific tokens.
+The Discovery and Backtesting phases of the Chimaera project are two essential components of our token investment system.
+The Discovery Phase involves developing various strategies, each representing a unique rule set to identify promising ERC-20 tokens.
+Once we've developed these strategies, the Backtesting Phase comes into play, validating the effectiveness of our strategies by simulating their performance using historical data.

 ## Prerequisites